 <title>This is a title</title>

 Simple, right?
 This will become an important distinction as you become more familiar with HTML.
+A tag is what surrounds content but the tags plus the content inside is an element.

 In addition to tags, HTML has another way of helping you give meaning to your content.
 Say hello to attributes.